Tagline: A criminal mind in an indestructible body.

 After infiltrating Gallagher’s hideout disguised as ruthless corporate tyrant Jameson, Decoda traps cyclops in a polymer chamber where his head melts into a plastic blob.

 Most Absurd Moment

 A newly digitised Decoda, dipped in negatively charged polymer, partakes in some positively charged sex with girlfriend Natalie, resulting in symbolic zaps of electric energy, while exploding alarm clocks and raging blenders hammer the innuendo home.

 Worst Technological Advancement

-Wearing a hi-tech suit straight out of the early ’90s, Power Ranger Decoda takes parts in a virtual reality shooting simulation reminiscent of a Dire Straits MTV video (see end of review).
+Wearing a hi-tech suit straight out of the early ’90s, Power Ranger Decoda takes part in a virtual reality shooting simulation reminiscent of a Dire Straits MTV video.
 Pay special attention to our hero’s last digitally limp target, who looks at his pursuer in shock before exploding into a hundred crappy particles.
 Words cannot express.

 Most Absurd Dialogue

 Hijacking the corporation’s satellite, Slash lays out his evil misdeeds plain and simple.